 If the IRS discovers you’ve knowingly provided incomplete or inaccurate information as part of the negotiation, they will revoke your installment agreement.

+Tax professionals don’t just offer tax preparation services; they offer help with tax relief, too.
 If you need an IRS tax payment plan, choosing Community Tax will help you save time, money and stress.
 Whether you require assistance with filling out an IRS tax payment plan form or checking a pre-existing IRS tax payment plan balance, we can help you pay off what you owe to the government quickly and efficiently.

 Our services will begin by determining which IRS payment agreement you should request by undergoing a thorough investigation of your finances and income.
 Our tax attorneys, enrolled agents and CPA’s will work together and with the IRS to negotiate the best possible IRS payment agreement for you personally.
 Plus, our tax assurance services will help you stay in good standing with the IRS.
 Call us for more information about our program and how you can get out of tax trouble today 1-888-676-4128.
 Get a free consultation here.